 Cochrane’s Copy Edit Support team provides a copy-editing service for protocols and reviews ahead of publication, working alongside Cochrane Review Groups to enhance clarity and readability.
-Copy Edit Support is part of Cochrane's Editorial and Methods Department (formerly the Cochrane Editorial Unit) and supports the publication of high-quality Cochrane Reviews.
+Copy Edit Support is part of Cochrane's Editorial and Methods Department and supports the publication of high-quality Cochrane Reviews.
 Copy Edit Support was set up in 2004 by Cochrane’s publisher, Wiley, which continues to support the service.
 In January 2014 management of Copy Edit Support was transferred to Cochrane.

 Copy-editors check submissions against the Cochrane Style Manual, and other Cochrane guidelines, including the Methodological Expectations of Cochrane Intervention Reviews (MECIR) standards, the Plain Language Expectations for Authors of Cochrane Summaries (PLEACS) standards, the Cochrane Handbook for Systematic Reviews of Interventions, the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy.

-The Copy Editing Manager, Elizabeth Royle, can help with queries relating to copy-editing at any time in a review’s lifecycle.
+The Copy Editing Supprt team can help with queries relating to copy-editing at any time in a review’s lifecycle.
 The more information you can provide (and the earlier the better) before it is submitted, the more Copy Edit Support can support you.
 For example, it is helpful to know the approximate word count, the number of tables, included studies, number of comparisons, and 'Summary of findings' tables, and anything notable or unusual about the review.

 If a review is updated frequently or soon after the previous citation version, it may not be necessary to copy-edit all of the text.
-If you are submitting an updated review where this may apply, please notify the Copy Editing Manager on submission.
+If you are submitting an updated review where this may apply, please notify Copy Edit Support on submission.